Everything You Need To Know About Baby Milestone Sessions

 To make the most of this we’ll schedule your session for right after a nap and feed and I will work quickly to make the most of the happy, relaxed window.

 How Do I See The Photographs Afterwards?

-Around 7 to 10 days after your session we’ll meet at my studio for your viewing.
+Around 7 to 10 days after your session you’ll be able to view the edited photographs from your session online, in a private gallery.
 This is when you see the photographs from your session for the first time, and choose what you’d like to order.